If you want to know what causes bench press shoulder pain, and how you can get rid of it, this page will show you what to do.

 It’s also a good idea to have a balance between horizontal and vertical pulling movements, as well as horizontal and vertical pushing movements.
 In other words, don’t focus exclusively on pull-ups or pulldowns at the expense of rows.

-As a result there’s very little scapular retraction (pulling the shoulder blades together) or depression (pulling the shoulder blades down) going on.
+As a result there’s very little scapular retraction (pulling the scapula together) or depression (pulling the scapula down) going on.
 This means that some of the muscles involved in shoulder stability are missing out on the stimulation they’d otherwise receive.

-Put differently, even if your training program involves a balance of pressing and pulling exercises, it’s still possible that the muscles responsible for retracting and depressing your shoulder blade — most notably the rhomboids and middle/lower fibers of the trapezius — aren’t as strong as they could be.
+Put differently, even if your training program involves a balance of pressing and pulling exercises, it’s still possible that the muscles responsible for retracting and depressing your scapula — most notably the rhomboids and middle/lower fibers of the trapezius — aren’t as strong as they could be.

 With any vertical pulling exercise (e.g. lat pulldown or chin-up), make sure that your shoulder blades come down and together.
 Likewise, the shoulder blades should be pulled back during any horizontal pulling movement (e.g. seated cable row).